undermad/diet-generator-api/README.md

 - Very active (hard exercise/sports 6-7 days a week): BMR × 1.725
 - Super active (very hard exercise/sports & a physical job): BMR × 1.9

-Calculating TEF is not necessary for average person, but it will be supported in the future.
+### 2.4 TEF

-- [ ] TEF support (coming soon)
+Calculating thermic effect of food (TEF) is not necessary for average person and currently is not supported.
+This may change in the future.

 ### Diet

-Main business entities are `Diet` and `Dish` that is created by `DietGenerator` using required calories, number of meals, `Macronutrient` and list of recipes.
+The main business entities are `Diet` and `Dish` that is created by `DietGenerator` using the required calories, number of meals, `Macronutrient`, and list of recipes.
 `Macronutrient` is generated by `MacroCalculator`.
-`MacroCalculatorFactory` create `MacroCalculator` implementation using `DietType`.
-Possible outcome is for example
+`MacroCalculatorFactory` creates `MacroCalculator` implementation using `DietType`.
+Possible outcomes are for example
 `HighProteinMacroCalculator`.
-Each macro calculator consist of its own values that are used to calculate required `Macronutrient` object.
+Each macro calculator consists of its own values that are used to calculate required `Macronutrient` object.
-Each `Recipie` is set `Product` items in strictly defined % ratio and calculated nutrients per 100g of the product.
+Each `Recipe` is set `Product` items in a strictly defined % ratio and calculated nutrients per 100g of the product.
-`Product` consist of `Nutrients` information such as `Carbohydrates`, `Fats`, `Proteins`.
+`Product` consist of `Nutrients` information such as `Carbohydrates`, `Fats`, and `Proteins`.